-We know that many of our tenants already struggle to afford their heating costs and regrettably, fuel poverty is likely to worsen as energy prices continue to rise.
-We will continue to provide our highly successful Energy Advice service (supported by the Energy Savings Trust) offering customized support to individual tenants.
+We know that many of our tenants already struggle to afford their heating costs and regrettably, fuel poverty is likely to worsen.
+We will continue to provide our highly successful Energy Advice Service (supported by the Energy Savings Trust) offering customised support to individual tenants.
 We also know that given the opportunity, some tenants would choose to move from our tenemental flats in preference for main door, newbuild and more energy-efficient housing.
 So reconfiguring some properties to better suit changing needs and expectations is likely to be a key part of our asset management strategy.